sahilrajput03/useWhat/Readme.md

 #### Changelog:

 - version 1.0.17 includes good namings for if statements and all readable code alterations for conditions, and if else, separations to simple independent if statements with conditions.
 Yikes!!
+Also, includes using testing flag (having_val = true) in production, yikes, and now we can have 0 errors like using useWhat('mykey') will create initialValue as undefined just like react does with useState() i.e., calling with no params.

 - version 1.0.19 brings you the facility to specify **setState as dependency** for **useEffect** hook safely (without getting into infinite render loop).